real-xinu/xkdb/README.md

 ## Known Issues

-1. **Don't use GDB Plugins with this project**
+1. **Caution when using GDB Plugins with this project**

-If you choose to do so, expect that they might cause problems that xinu doesn't like. gdb-peda (https://github.com/longld/peda) calls getpid() in the remote process when it starts up, which makes it look like xinu is crashing there.
+If you choose to do so, expect that they may potentially cause problems that xinu doesn't like. gdb-peda (https://github.com/longld/peda) calls getpid() in the remote process when it starts up, which makes it look like xinu is crashing there.
 It's not :)